 The Aquafil Pulse Senior is ideal for outdoor spaces with its durable stainless steel design and customisable, vandal-resistant signage panels which allow for the organisation’s branding to be displayed.
 The station features one drinking fountain as well as two anti-bacterial bottle refill points to ensure that athletes never have an empty drink bottle.

 Whereas the Aquafil Pulse is a freestanding unit ideal for outdoor spaces, the Elkay EZH2O VR is a wall-mounted solution for indoor and outdoor use.
 The unit is developed with heavy-duty stainless steel materials which resist corrosion and tea-staining – ensuring that the visual appeal and structural integrity of the unit is maintained over time.
 The product comes with inbuilt filters and refrigeration as standard and has an inbuilt green ticker that counts the number of bottles saved from waste – a great way of reminding users that refilling water bottles can benefit the environment.

 The project was funded by a grant from VicHealth, a division of the Victorian Government, which was created to minimise the amount of unhealthy food and beverages sold on-site.
 This has since led to the removal of vending machines containing sugary drinks, and healthier foods sold in the tuckshop.

-With the support received by VicHealth, MSAC now has ten drinking fountain and bottle refill stations fitted in key areas across the sporting complex.
+With the support received by VicHealth, MSAC now has ten drinking fountain and water bottle refilling stations fitted in key areas across the sporting complex.

-Facility users have chilled and filtered drinking water available, which is free to use and can be accessed by a simple push-of-the-button.
-The drinking water stations are also allowing patrons to save money, as they now have an alternative to purchasing sugary drinks.
+Facility users have chilled and filtered drinking water available, which is free to use and can be accessed by a simple push of the button.
+The hydration stations are also allowing patrons to save money, as they now have an alternative to purchasing sugary drinks.

 Since their installation in mid-2017, the drinking water stations have assisted in refilling over 200,000 water bottles, equating to more than 157,000 litres of water, which has helped to eliminate waste from disposable plastic bottles.